mzazon/awesome-cloud-projects/aws/sagemaker-ml-workflows/sagemaker-ml-workflows.md

    echo "✅ Training script uploaded to S3"
    ```

-   The training script implements a Random Forest regressor with comprehensive evaluation metrics including RMSE and R² scores for both training and test sets.
-These metrics enable automated decision-making in the pipeline, ensuring only high-quality models proceed to deployment while maintaining detailed audit trails.
+   The training script implements a Random Forest regressor with comprehensive evaluation metrics including RMSE, R², and MAE scores for both training and test sets.
+These metrics enable automated decision-making in the pipeline, ensuring only high-quality models proceed to deployment while maintaining detailed audit trails for model performance tracking.

 > **Warning**: Model evaluation thresholds should be carefully tuned based on business requirements.
-A test R² score threshold of 0.7 is used in this example, but production systems may require different performance criteria.
+A test R² score threshold of 0.7 is used in this example, but production systems may require different performance criteria based on the specific use case and domain requirements.

 6. **Create Model Inference Script**:

-   Model inference scripts define how trained models process new data in production environments.
-SageMaker endpoints use these scripts to handle HTTP requests, perform predictions, and return results in the expected format.
-Understanding inference patterns is crucial for deploying models that meet production performance and reliability requirements.
+   Model inference scripts define how trained models process new data in production environments, handling real-time HTTP requests through SageMaker endpoints.
+These scripts must implement specific functions that SageMaker expects for model loading, input parsing, prediction, and output formatting, ensuring optimal performance and reliability for production inference scenarios.

    ```bash
    # Create inference script